Krcano/README-Generator/README.md

   ![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)

   ## Description
-  My Project is a uses Node.js to create an easy-to-use template for a high-quality readme.md file.
+  My Project uses Node.js to create an easy-to-use template for a high-quality readme.md file.
 It asks for the user's project information using inquirer prompts and takes the information provided to create the readme.
 Through this project I have become more comfortable with the process of grabbing data from one function and using it another to accomplish a purpose.
 It also taught me about module exports and how information from one file can be exported to a different file.

   [Link to Video Description](https://drive.google.com/file/d/1EbVUvCJvXXvXgl_Q7Vn4GLrSujlzmxN8/view)